MaterializeInc/materialize/doc/user/content/ingest-data/hubspot.md

 Ensure that you have:

-- A HubSpot account with [operations package](https://www.hubspot.com/pricing/operations).
+- A HubSpot account with an [Operations Hub subscription](https://www.hubspot.com/pricing/operations).

 ## Step 1.
 (Optional) Create a cluster